NotASentientTomato/monium/keyboardlayout/README.md

 # Layout motivations
 I came from 2.5 years of using Colemak-Dh and a few months of using Graphite.
-I started creating my own keyboard layout that would better fit me own needs and took what I liked from both the layouts.
+Then I started creating my own keyboard layout that could better meet my needs by taking what I liked from both of the previous layouts.

 After about a year of experimenting with my own layout, I put what I had into Cyanophage's Playground to see how it scored, and used it as a guide to optimize it.
 This has resulted in two versions, where Monium_t is a type optimized layout that in many cases uses the solutions that helps its score, but not always, - and Monium_V which is closer to what I had going earlier on which is more VIM/Helix motion friendly.